top of page

 The best part of the evening was talking to fellow Tomahawkers, Sayeed and Olivia, two Lebanese-Australians who spoke so highly about the wonder, antiquity, and most importantly safety of Lebanon that a Beirut adventure is possibly in the offing.

 Lodgings: My first choice to bed down in Lake Tekapo was the Peppers Bluewater Resort Lake Tekapo.
 The website stated a rate of $136 USD, but when I went inside to book they wouldn't honour it (and they weren't very nice).
-So I booked online with option number two which should have been option one from the get go: more luxurious, more economical.
+So I booked online with option number two which should have been option one from the get-go: more luxurious, more economical.

-Matariki Star ($112 USD) was a one bedroom, modern, clean and spacious, with a seamless check-in via a lockbox.
+Matariki Star ($112 USD) was a one-bedroom, modern, clean, and spacious, with a seamless check-in via a lockbox.
 It didn't come with heat which is not uncommon, but did come with an electric blanket.

 During a morning walk around Lake Tekapo, Mrs. AAR mentioned that this glacially cyan lake was so cold that dead bodies sank to the bottom, never to be found.
-Something about the cold effecting the gases in the body.
+Something about the cold affecting the gases in the body.
 I found this as fascinating as it was unsettling and subsequently made sure I didn’t get between her and the lake for the balance of our walk.

 Day 5 - 6